SJRnhqh/LaziTex/README.md

 ## 🙏 Acknowledgments

 - Built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) for beautiful terminal UIs
-- Inspired by the LaTeX community's dedication to beautiful typesetting
+- Inspired by the LaTex community's dedication to beautiful typesetting

 ---

 ## 💡 FAQ

-### 1. Why can't LaziTex detect my LaTeX installation?
+### 1. Why can't LaziTex detect my LaTex installation?

-- **Windows**: Make sure the LaTeX installation path is added to your PATH environment variable
+- **Windows**: Make sure the LaTex installation path is added to your PATH environment variable
 - **Linux**: Try running `which pdflatex` to confirm the installation location
 - **macOS**: If using Homebrew, make sure you've run `brew link` command

-### 2. Which LaTeX distributions are supported?
+### 2. Which LaTex distributions are supported?

 Currently supported: